Hello and welcome to our 2021 Civic Update! This year, our Civic Update will be virtual, but we hope to host this as an in-person event in the future.

 Our Organization's Update

 Over the last 7 years, our organization has experienced much change.
-We gained many wonderful board members, had a few position changes between the president's seat, the treasurer's seat, and board member positions in general, and we unfortunately saw a dwindling of our board size as some members moved on to other things.
-We decided to take on an employee in 2019, who since then has been coordinating and facilitating the day-to-day business of our organization, and helps us come up with ideas on how to better support and be active in our community.
+We gained many wonderful board members, had a few position changes between the president's, treasurer's, and secretary's seats, and we unfortunately saw a dwindling of our board size as some members moved on to other things.
+We decided to take on an employee in 2019, who since then has been coordinating and facilitating the week-to-week business of our organization, and helps us come up with ideas on how to better support and be active in our community.

 Current ValpoNEXT Team